-MGT-201 Fundamentals of Management and Organizational Behavior
+Fundamentals of Management and Organizational Behavior 3 credits

 This course deals with the fundamentals of organizational behavior as they relate to management such as motivation, communications, and leadership.
 Behavior is examined at the individual, group, and organizational level.
 The management functions of planning, organizing, leading and controlling are addressed.
 The effects of global operations and the requirements of ethical behavior on managers are also explored.
+Prerequisite: minimum 42 credits completed.